ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Using the `max_bars_back() <https://www.tradingview.com/pine-script-reference/v4/#fun_max_bars_back>`__
-function to do so, rather than the ``max_bars_back`` parameter in our `study() <https://www.tradingview.com/pine-script-reference/v4/#fun_study>`__ declaration statement, will increase the amount of memory available for other script logic.
+function to do so, rather than the ``max_bars_back`` parameter in our `study() <https://www.tradingview.com/pine-script-reference/v4/#fun_study>`__ declaration statement, will decrease the amount of memory available for other script logic.

 |Arrays-InsertingAndRemovingArrayElements-ShowLastnHighPivots.png|